ElucidataInc/polly-docs/docs/Data Lake.md

 In concept, genes that work together as complexes or pathways should show similar dependency scores across cell lines.
 With this assumption, 2,492 essential genes were clustered based on the similarity of their dependency scores across 423 cell lines—the resulting clusters group essential genes that likely work together.

-As shown in the figure below one can query for their gene of interest to see what genes cluster together with it.
-To do the search, type in the name of the gene, suggestions come up to help you select the gene of your interest.
-There is an option to change the cluster size to change the parameters for stringency of clustering.
+As shown in the figure below you can query for your gene of interest to see which genes cluster together with it.
+To do the search, type in the name of the gene.
+Suggestions will be displayed to help you select the gene of your interest.
+There is an option to change the *cluster size* to change the parameters for stringency of clustering.
 Small cluster equate to stringent cutoffs.

 ![Cluster gene select](../img/DepMapCCLE/image9.png)

-The query returns a set of efficacy vs selectivity plot of the gene, a t-SNE plot for functional similarity and genes clustered with the searched gene in the form of a table, connectivity map and correlation scores.
+The query returns an *efficacy vs selectivity plot* of the gene, a *t-SNE Plot* for functional similarity and the *clustered genes* with the searched gene in the tabular format along with *connectivity map* and *correlation scores*.

 ![Eff plot](../img/DepMapCCLE/image10.png)